 One of the biggest advantages of an ESOP is that they get preferential tax treatment.
 ESOPs do not pay taxes on a Federal level and most states do not pay taxes either.
 For a cash-intensive business such as construction, this is a huge advantage.
 Imagine having another 1/3 of your profit to fund growth instead of paying your tax bill.

 Increased Overhead and Compliance

-As a retirement plan, your company now how a whole new level of responsibilities.
+As a retirement plan, your company now has a whole new level of responsibilities.
 You will have increased costs with being an ESOP such as legal fees, audit and accounting fees, board members costs, etc. I’ve had companies tell me that they underestimated the costs and time that an ESOP would take.
 For this reason, a contractor needs to have a sizeable number of employees before considering an ESOP.
-Usually, 50 is close to the minimum.
+Usually, 50 is employee is around the minimum.

 Loss of Control